 The Italian brand’s new outdoor collection focuses on the idea of outdoor spaces being an extension of the indoor living area with shapes and styles usually found in interior pieces.
 Co-ordinated by Rodolfo Dordoni, along with the brand’s creative department Minotti Studio, the collection includes designs by Dordoni as well as by Italian-Danish duo GamFratesi and Brazilian architect Marcio Kogan.

 Teak features strongly throughout including in Sunray, a statement seating system by Dordoni, which juxtaposes a horizontal line in natural teak with a curved backrest of interwoven cord.
-It is composed of a variety of elements including a sofa, armchair, chaise longue and daybed, which can be used alone or combined together in a variety of ways.
+The Outdoor collection is composed of a variety of elements including a sofa, armchair, chaise longue and daybed, which can be used alone or combined together in a variety of ways.

 Marcio Kogan’s love of Japanese culture can be seen in his Daiki Outdoor armchairs that re-interpret the American Mid-Century look.
 Also made of teak, the armchairs have been created using sophisticated wood crafting techniques, the curved shell comprising two elements joined at a 45° angle for a deep seat with a sloping backrest.
 It is available with and without armrests, and footstool.